Most of us are as familiar with Google products as we are with our own friends: Google My Business, Google Reviews

 How to get started with Pointy from Google

 If you’re ready to apply, log into Google Business Profile Manager and navigate to the ‘Products’ tab on the left.
 You should see a promo card for Pointy:

 If not, then simply head to the Pointy website to sign up.

 A Pointy representative will call you to discuss the platform, tell you how it works and go through your Google My Business profile.

-And while you’re waiting for the call, ensure that your Google My Business profile is as good as it can be with BrightLocal’s Google My Business Audit tool!
+And while you’re waiting for the call, ensure that your Google My Business profile is as good as it can be with BrightLocal’s Google Business Profile Audit tool!